SoMuchCode/RPI-Scripts/reverse-ssh/README.md

 and execute this.)
 `./reverse-ssh.sh -s 192.168.1.9 33332 root pi`

 If the remote box has no SSH keys, they will be generated and `ssh-copy-id pi@192.168.1.9` will be run from the remote box to exchange the key.
-You can also run
+You could also run, `scp ~/.ssh/id_rsa.pub testuser@192.168.111.9:.ssh/authorized_keys2` from the remote box to add the key (I chose `authorized_keys2` because scp will overwrite the file if it exists.)

 # Enable Autologin
 If we want to autologin we can do the opposite from the server; once we are connected, copy the server's public key from `~/.ssh/id_rsa.pub`, to `~/.ssh/authorized_keys` on the remote box.